Corporate governance

 We integrate sustainability risks into our internal control system, and map and evaluate them using defined processes.
 MTU has established a Group-wide integrated risk management and control system, based on the leading international COSO II ERM Framework standard, with which it manages risks and opportunities for its business.
 The system also takes into account non-financial risks.
 For the topic of compliance, MTU has established a separate risk assessment and a separate reporting line, which the Compliance Officer coordinates.

-Potential risks for the environment, society and employees that arise from MTU’s business activities are identified and assessed on a quarterly basis by those responsible in the technical areas and by the CR Board.
+Potential risks for the environment, society, and employees that arise from MTU’s business activities are identified and assessed on a quarterly basis by those responsible in the technical areas and by the CS Board.
 This is done in line with the existing opportunity and risk process, taking into account the respective probability of occurrence and the impact of the risk.
 The risk inventory is also reviewed for new material issues or aspects.
-Should substantial sustainability risks be identified for third parties, the Board passes the report on to the risk management team and, if appropriate, to the Executive Board.
+Should substantial sustainability risks be identified for third parties, the CS Board passes the report on to the risk management team (risk board) and, if appropriate, to the Executive Board.

-The risk assessment for the 2022 financial year identified no material risks in relation to the topics of our CR strategy.
+The risk assessment for the 2023 financial year identified no material risks in relation to the topics of our CS strategy.
 Material risks are those that are highly likely and have a severe negative impact.

 Materiality matrix: Important sustainability topics and their weighting

-GRI 102-46 Evaluation of topics for the 2022 financial year adopts the materiality concept in accordance with the legal implementation of CSR guidelines in Germany (CSR-RUG)
+GRI 3-2 Evaluation of topics for the 2023 financial year adopts the materiality concept in accordance with the legal implementation of CSR guidelines in Germany (CSR-RUG) and based on the new European Sustainability Reporting Standard (ESRS)

 Back to Top